johnno1962/SwiftTrace/README.md

 # SwiftTrace

-Trace Swift and Objective-C method invocations of classes in an app bundle or framework.
+Trace Swift and Objective-C method invocations of non-final classes in an app bundle or framework.
 Think [Xtrace](https://github.com/johnno1962/Xtrace) but for Swift and Objective-C.

 SwiftTrace is most easily used as a CocoaPod and can be added to your project by temporarily adding the